Council does not become involved with dividing fence issues between adjoining neighbours.

 The Neighbourhood Disputes Resolution Act 2011 defines the law relating to constructing and repairing fences that divide adjoining land, and neighbours responsibilities for trees.

-Local, State and Commonwealth governments are exempt from the Dividing Fences Act.
+Local, State and Commonwealth governments are exempt from the Neighbourhood Disputes (Dividing Fences and Trees) Act 2011.
 You won't be able to claim half of the cost of this section of the fence if your land adjoins land owned by government and/or is a park, reserve, railway line etc. An exception may apply if Crown land is leased to other parties.
 Legislation also does not apply to trees within a public park.